 The Board of Education recognizes that effective learning and teaching takes place in a safe, secure and welcoming environment and that safe schools contribute to improved attendance, increased student achievement and community support.
-To that end, the Board directs the superintendent, following regular review of relevant data and consultation with the school district accountability committee and school accountability committees, parents, teachers, administrators, students and when appropriate, school psychologists and members of the community including victims advocacy organizations and local law enforcement, to develop and maintain a safe schools plan that includes:
+Safe schools are a priority of the district and the district is committed to providing a safe environment in school, on school vehicles and at school-sponsored activities.
+To that end, the Board directs the superintendent to develop and maintain a safe schools plan that includes:

 - Procedures that address the supervision and security of school buildings and grounds.